thuriabdullah/week02_day08_JS_OOP_HW/README.md

     * override the `Animalsound` method and make it return `"dogs sounds is woof"`.

 * create fish class (this will be child class) it shoud have:
-    * extend the parent constructor and add to it `owner, move` property.
+    * extend the parent constructor and add to it `move` property.
     * override the `eats` method and make it return `"fish eats flakes"`.
     * create method called  `WayToMove` method and make it return `"fish swim "`.